cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 ## Why Web Components

 The first question that comes up in a Web Component discussion is why.
-Why would I use Web Components when I've got Fresh, React, Preact, Vue, Svelte, Angular (etc.)?
+Why would I use Web Components when I've got Fresh, React, Preact, Vue, Svelte, Angular (et al.)?
 Here's my take on that answer:

 - Web components are lightweight and do not need any extra JavaScript/TypeScript libraries to work since the APIs are built into the browser.
 Many web frameworks are getting a lot of flack these days because of the amount of JS they send to the client.
 - They are supported by all modern web browsers including ones on mobile phones.
 This has only happened in the last few years.
 - They can be used with most web frameworks.
-Web Components are often used as the basis for a [design system](https://www.invisionapp.com/inside-design/guide-to-design-systems/) since they can be used in web applications that may be build with different web frameworks in different parts of the enterprise.
+Web Components are often used as the basis for a [design system](https://www.invisionapp.com/inside-design/guide-to-design-systems/) since they are framework agnostic.
+This allows then to be used throughout the enterprise.
 - Since Web Components are build into the browser, they will always be supported and are backwardly compatible as opposed to components created with a web framework that will probably introduce periodic breaking changes as the framework evolves.
 - They require a good understanding of DOM APIs, something that many JS/TS developers do not know well because they work with web frameworks that abstract them away.
 Still, knowledge of JavaScript fundamentals are important for every webdev in order to fully understand what's going on under the covers and to have additional ways to work with the UI.